 Exploring a City Through Art: The Venice Biennale

-The Kathmandu Triennale 2017 (KT 2017), held in March this year, which used our city as its canvas, evolved from its two previous iterations as the Kathmandu International Art Festival (KIAF 2009, 2012).
-Among other things, by placing artistic objects in familiar places, KT had a way of making our home feel adventurous and new, giving them new perspectives, and invoking fresh ways of seeing and thinking.
+Nov 12, 2017-The Kathmandu Triennale 2017 (KT 2017), held in March this year, evolved from its two previous iterations as the Kathmandu International Art Festival (KIAF 2009, 2012) and used the city, our city, as its canvas.
+Among other things, the KT was a way for us to see our home anew as objects were placed in familiar places, giving them new perspective, and perhaps invoking fresh ways of seeing and thinking.

-The ideal of art is to open our horizons, and lately, art festivals across the world have moved beyond the four walls of the gallery—From Kochi to New York, Basel and Kathmandu, cities across the globe are trying to mirror the most prestigious of festivals, the Biennale in Venice, which started in 1895, bringing millions of visitors to an already wildly popular tourist destination – a feat that every major city would like to emulate.
+The ideal of art is to open our horizons, and banal as that may sound, it is one of the reasons why so many cities have now moved towards versions of art festivals themselves, from Kochi to New York, Basel,and Kathmandu, all emanating from the most prestigious of festivals, the Biennale in Venice, which started in 1895 and happens every two years, bringing millions of visitors to an already wildly popular tourist destination – a feat that every major city would like to emulate.

-Too vast to describe in detail, the Biennale is split into two major venues, the Arsenale, which is the vast cavern of Venice’s historic, old arsenal storage, and the Giardini, or garden, which houses a central space surrounded by individual country pavilions in a lush garden that runs parallel to the coast of the Venetian lagoon.
-As with all major festivals, the artists and shows on offer are mind-boggling, infuriating, unnerving, good, bad, ugly, beautiful, and everything in between – walking away with even one or two installations that speak to you amid the brainstorm should render us grateful.
+Too vast to describe in detail, the Biennale is split into two major venues, the Arsenale, which is the vast cavern of Venice’s historic, old arsenal storage, and the Giardini, or garden, which houses a central space surrounded by individual country pavilions (many countries pay for the rights to have a building designed to represent their own selected artists) in a lush garden that runs parallel to the coast of the Venetian lagoon.
+As with all major festivals, the artists and shows on offer are mind-boggling, infuriating, unnerving, good, bad, ugly, beautiful, and everything in between – walking away with even one or two installations that speak to you amidst the brainstorm should render us grateful.

-But it is not just the art that Venice offers - with the help of the Biennale we are given the opportunity to discover a city again and provides another version of this storied city for the novice.
+But it is not just the art that Venice offers - with the help of the Biennale we are given the opportunity to discover a city again, for repeat visitors, and certainly to provide another version of this storied city for the novice.
 Possibly one of the most dreamy cities in the world, it is enhanced, but also brought to earth by the work of hundreds of artists from around the globe.

-It is no wonder then that people are now so enamored by the art festival’s form.
-In addition to opening up yet another market space for the commodification of the arts, it is also a massive revenue earner for the city itself, by bringing together of art, artists, and art lovers from around the world.
+It is no wonder then that people are now so enamoured of the art festival form.
+In addition to it opening up yet another market space for the commodification of the arts, it is also a massive revenue earner for the city itself, but bringing with it the immeasurable benefits of art, artists, and art lovers from around the world.

-There has been no comprehensive impact survey of what our local art festivals KIAF, KT and Photo Kathmandu – another brilliant crowd-drawer - have brought to the Valley, but even an eyeball estimate can show how much interaction they have created between locals, the larger community, visitors, tourists, and artists from in and outside the Valley.
+There has been no comprehensive impact survey of what our local art festivals KIAF, KT and Photo Kathmandu – another brilliant crowd-drawer - have brought to the valley, but even an eyeball estimate can show how much interaction they have created between locals, the larger community, visitors, tourists, and art and artists from in and outside the valley.

-We have become more mobile in terms of real travel, but aided by the power of social media, we have become more and more insular, gradually drifting towards the solipsistic lure of our devices.
-Lost in our own constructions of identity, we hardly look up to see the world.
+As we become increasingly more mobile in terms of real travel, side by side with the power of virtual social media to reach across the world, we have also, as a people, become more insular, moving more towards the solipsistic lure of our devices and our own constructions of identity, hardly looking up to see the world around us.

-While both Venice and Kathmandu have their fare share of selfie-sticks and selfie takers, here in our Valley, we also have age old storied repository of Buddhist, Hindu and Animist cultures, and have much to offer to the visitor who comes searching for the transcendence that art can provide if we choose to engage.
+While both Venice and Kathmandu have their fare share of selfie-sticks and selfie takers, here in our valley, we also, as an age old storied repository of Buddhist, Hindu and Animist cultures, have much to offer to the visitor who comes searching for the transcendence that art can sometimes provide if we so choose to engage.

-We reap benefits from these festivals, but our challenge is to further invest in them—so that we continue to learn from them, while also using the festivals to improve tourism in the city.
-Over time, our own art community can progress and give back to the people that come to visit us, and for us, with every festival we can visit places that we may never go to otherwise–sustaining a phenomenon that was engendered by that first art festival, which will hopefully continue over the coming decades.
+Our challenge is to reap the benefits of these festivals and further invest in them for ourselves, in order to learn from them, and for improved tourism, so that our economy, which relies on this precious income, can benefit.
+Our own art community can progress, learn, teach, and give back to the world that comes to visit us.
+At the same time, with every festival, we can pick up our maps and visit venues that we may never go to otherwise, sustaining a phenomenon that was engendered by that first art festival, and will hopefully continue over the coming decades.